 During 2022, we continued execution on our ongoing capital recycling program through which we have exited non-strategic or underperforming owned assets or leases.
 During the year ended December 31, 2022, we completed the sale of two owned communities (130 units) for cash proceeds of \$4.4 million, net of transaction costs, and the termination of triple-net lease obligations on four communities (386 units) (including through the acquisition of one formerly leased community (114 units)).
-During the year ended December 31, 2021, we completed the sale of three owned communities (249 units) for cash proceeds of \$16.5 million, net of transaction costs, and the termination of triple-net lease obligations on two communities (164 units).
+During the year ended December 31, 2021, we completed the sale of three owned communities (249 units) for cash proceeds of \$16.5 million, net of transaction costs, and the termination (164 units).